How to build a VoIP system on a budget

 Traditional telephony is on its way out.
 It’s expensive, inflexible and ties you into a contract that might run for far longer than you want or need.
 Many people no longer have landlines at home and certainly most locations aren’t wired up like they used to be.
 Getting an engineer to come and put a line put back in is a notoriously tedious process that can take days if not weeks.
 With most people turning to digital alternatives in their private lives, the business case for traditional telephony is increasingly difficult to make.

 The shift to digital alternatives makes Voice over Internet Protocol (VoIP) a logical choice.
-It’s far more versatile than traditional services, and you can get setup in a fraction of the time by cutting out service providers and old-school telephony hardware.
+It’s far more versatile than traditional services, and you can get set up in a fraction of the time by cutting out service providers and old-school telephony hardware.
 Those interested in switching to VoIP will also be heartened to learn that it isn’t only a simple process, but also offers cost savings that make it affordable for even the smallest business.

 With the transition to remote-working models that has affected many organisations in 2020, VoIP is a great way for keeping employees in touch with each other as well as your customers, clients, collaborators and other stakeholders – and one that offers benefits that may not have occurred to you.

-The VoIP advantage
+VoIP on a budget: The VoIP advantage

 You also want to ensure that everyday email and internet services don’t interfere with your VoIP calls.
 The ideal solution is to use a separate, dedicated internet line for voice services, but if that’s beyond your means then traffic prioritisation is the order of the day.
 BT Smart Hub hardware will automatically prioritise VoIP data to help avoid break-ups; most routers can do the same, but there’s no guarantee yours will have been set up with VoIP in mind, so check its quality of service (QoS) settings and give priority to voice traffic if possible.
 This simple change can make the difference between sounding like a professional enterprise and coming across as a two-bit backroom operation.